tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 EasyShip Pro appeared on the screen.
 The program looked incredibly simple, almost like what you would imagine a 'shipping simulator' would be like in a video game.
 Completely bare bones.

-She clicked on Outbound.
+She clicked on 'Outbound'.
 "Watch closely" she said as she begun clicking on the fields on the screen.
 There were only a few.

 Field 1: Shipment Number